 You may want to merge one or more of these created accounts with an existing QuickBooks account.
 In particular, you may want to merge the Stripe Checking Account, which represents the bank where your Stripe payouts are sent, with your actual banking account in QuickBooks:

 - Select Lists > Chart of Accounts to view all of your accounts.

-- Make sure both accounts being merged are on the same level (i.e., both can be sub-accounts or both can be primary level accounts).
+- Make sure both accounts being merged are on the same level (that is, both can be sub-accounts or both can be primary level accounts).

-- Select the account you are no longer going to use (e.g., Stripe Checking Account).
+- Select the account you are no longer going to use (for example, Stripe Checking Account).

 - Click Account > Edit Account at the bottom of the Chart of Accounts window.

 - Change the name of this account to exactly match the name of the other account (the one you’ll be keeping).

 You’re then prompted about merging the account with an existing one.
 Click Yes to proceed with the merge, No to cancel.
 The records in the renamed account will be merged into the retained account.
 Accounts need to be re-merged after each new import.

 Considerations for Connect platforms with Custom accounts

 Platform owners with Custom accounts can view the Dashboard of connected Stripe accounts.
 From the connected account’s Dashboard, export an IIF file in the same way as a normal Stripe account.